-Accompanying many dermatologic conditions due to peripheral stimuli, pruritus also arises from systemic disease (renal, hepatic, endocrine), malignancy and medications – all of which may present as skin disorders, but actually originate in the central nervous system.
+Accompanying many dermatologic conditions due to peripheral stimuli, pruritus also arises from systemic disease (renal, hepatic, endocrine), malignancy and medicines – all of which may present as skin disorders, but actually originate in the central nervous system (Oakley 2016; Chan 2014).
 Pruritus without obvious primary skin lesions should be investigated for an underlying cause.

-Whatever its origins, scratching further inflames skin, stimulates nerve fibres, initiating the itch-scratch cycle.
-As the patient scratches, they damage the skin leading to the release of inflammatory chemicals, which increases the itchy sensation.
-The itch-scratch cycle alters the structure of the skin by compromising the barrier effect, which can then result in prurigo nodularis or lichenification.
+Whatever the origins of pruritus, scratching further inflames the skin and stimulates nerve fibres, initiating the itch-scratch cycle (Fresh Air 2014).
+As the patient scratches, they damage their skin, leading to the release of inflammatory chemicals that increase the itchy sensation.
+The itch-scratch cycle alters the structure of the skin by compromising the barrier effect, may can then result in prurigo nodularis or lichenification (Yosipovitch & Hundley 2004).
 As such, assessing and treating itch as early as possible is an important facet of effective patient care.

 When assessing pruritus, the following categories will help identify what the underlying cause might be:

 Dermatologic – an itch associated with skin conditions.

 Systemic – driven by organs other than skin (e.g. uremia, cholestasis).

 Neurogenic/Neuropathic – related to the central and peripheral nervous systems, nerve compression or nerve irritation.